-Linezolid also belongs to a class of drugs known as MAO inhibitors.
+Linezolid is an antibiotic used to treat certain serious bacterial infections.
+It works by stopping the growth of bacteria.This antibiotic treats only bacterial infections.
+It will not work for viral infections (such as common cold, flu).
+Using any antibiotic when it is not needed can cause it to not work for future infections.Linezolid also belongs to a class of drugs known as MAO inhibitors.
 It can increase the levels of certain natural substances in the body (such as dopamine, norepinephrine, serotonin) which can increase the chance of certain side effects and food and drug interactions.
 See How to Use, Side Effects, and Drug Interactions sections for more details.

-How to use Linezolid
+How to use linezolid oral

 Take this medication by mouth with or without food as directed by your doctor, usually every 12 hours.
 The dosage is based on your medical condition and response to treatment.
 For children, the dosage is also based on age and weight, and they may be directed to take this medication every 8 hours.